Holovko/Maegan_SDK/README.md

 The maeganSDK allows to incorporate ordering with maegan platform in your app.
 You need a client App Id / client App Name and the external customer Id.

 High-level assumptions:
-⋅⋅* The wrapper app maintains the customer information and ensures the user is logged in and authenticated when the SDK is invoked.
+* The wrapper app maintains the customer information and ensures the user is logged in and authenticated when the SDK is invoked.
-⋅⋅* The wrapper app may process payments outside of the SDK The SDK incorporates multiple views:
+* The wrapper app may process payments outside of the SDK

+The SDK incorporates multiple views:
-⋅⋅* Restaurant view – enables user to view one location, browse menus, order and pay ⋅⋅* Restaurants list view – enables users to view multiple locations, browser their menus, order and pay
+* Restaurant view – enables user to view one location, browse menus, order and pay
+* Restaurants list view – enables users to view multiple locations, browser their menus, order and pay
-⋅⋅* Order history view – enables users to see their order history and reorder ⋅⋅* Credit card view – enables users to setup a credit card on file; please note this view is not used for wallet integrations
+* Order history view – enables users to see their order history and reorder
+* Credit card view – enables users to setup a credit card on file; please note this view is not used for wallet integrations
-⋅⋅* Pay at the counter view – enables users to present a barcode and pay with the credit card on file; this view is valid only for locations running on Oracle (all versions) and Volante Systems.
+* Pay at the counter view – enables users to present a barcode and pay with the credit card on file; this view is valid only for locations running on Oracle (all versions) and Volante Systems.

+Supports minSdkVersion: 19

 # Installation